JensVL/project-linux-ansible/report/report-01-lamp.md

 **Manual workaround:**

-- SSH into pu001 using `vagrant ssh pu001`
+- SSH into pu001 using `vagrant ssh pu001`.
-- Run `mysql -u root -p` to log in as root user
+- Run `mysql -u root -p` to log in as root user.
-- Enter `root` as password
+- Enter `root` as password.
-- Execute `grant all privileges on *.* to user1@localhost identified by 'password' with grant option;`
+- Execute `grant all privileges on *.* to user1@localhost identified by 'password' with grant option;`.
-- Exit out of the MariaDB shell using `exit`
+- Exit out of the MariaDB shell using `exit`.
-- Try to log in with the user: `mysql -u user1 -p`
+- Try to log in with the user: `mysql -u user1 -p`.
-- Enter `password` as password
+- Enter `password` as password.
-- If successful, you should see the MariaDB prompt
+- If successful, you should see the MariaDB prompt.
-- The test will now succeed
+- The test will now succeed.

 ## Test report

-1. Executed `vagrant status`
+1. Executed `vagrant status`.
     - `pu001` with status `aborted`.
-Destroyed with `vagrant destroy -f pu001`
+Destroyed with `vagrant destroy -f pu001`.
-2. Executed `vagrant up pu001`
+2. Executed `vagrant up pu001`.
-    - No errors
+    - No errors.
 3. Logged in on the server with `vagrant ssh pu001` and ran the acceptance tests.
 Output:

     ```console